urbit/urbit.org-reloaded/content/blog/stable-arvo.md

 Once this versioning scheme gets released later this year, there’s nothing technically preventing you from starting a late-2019 Urbit in 2039.
 We hope you’ll use it a lot in the interim — but this is an essential feature for a decentralized system that claims to upgrade itself.
 We’re really excited to get it implemented.

 These three areas of work are all due to complete later this quarter.
 This gets us something that’s much more resilient than what we’ve ever had before.
 Given a stable system, we can actually start to put some serious weight on it.

-`~poldec-tonteg`